kreslotim/Wall-SLAM/README.md

     We quickly dove in other methods of connection :

-    - We tried having our the ESP32 connect throug our access point created by our laptop, but our amazing firewall prevented us from using the ports directly.
-To prevent any security issue we decided not to play around with it.
+    - We tried having our the ESP32 connect throug our access point created by our laptop, but our amazing firewall prevented us from the ports directly.
+And if we weren’t using the wifi ports it would be just like the personal projet.

     - We tried Bluetooth connection as well.
-Unfortunately even if we were able to successfully create the link with the computer the fact that we only had one port we got a lot of data confused.
-So we decided to stick with the ESP32 just creating an access point.
+Unfortunately even if we were able to successfully create the link with the computer the fact that we only had one c

 - *Esp32.py* : This automatically connect to the WIFI generated by the EspComm.ino.